sealneaward/research-notes/pervasive-computing.md

 - Providing information on the aspects of contextual environment can be done by providing information on entities and relationships that can be grouped into a small number of classes.
 - The entities tracked are: peopel, devices, physical spaces, and networks.
 The main example of tracking people and paper printers, context providers will need to be created for each.
 - Network classes are used to facilitate communication between applications providers.

+### Contextual Service Interface Functions

+- The primary function that is supported by the Contextual Service Interface si the query function.
+A query that is executed typically contains attributes selected, attribute requirements, and the names of the context providers.

+### Service Interface Implementation

+##### Communication
+- The communication done between channels is encoded in XML and transported over HTTP.
+Over the channels communication, query requests can be made between clients and providers.
+This enables SQL communication, but without the overhead of implementing a database.

+### Contextual Information Prototype

+##### Context Synthesizer

+- Synthesizer accepts queries from the clients, decomposes them, and then creates requests for the Contextual Information Providers

+##### Dynamic Contextual Information Providers

+- Meta data is used by providers to determine exactly what information is requested by users.